Brand Name: Campral®

 Rare/serious side effects

-- Chest pain, increased blood pressure or heart rate, swelling, nausea, changes in appetite, internal gas, weakness, pain, anxiety, depression, dizziness, dry mouth, headache, trouble sleeping (insomnia), weight gain, tingling sensation, itching, sweating, and vision changes may occur
+- Chest pain, increased blood pressure or heart rate, swelling, nausea, changes in appetite, internal gas, weakness, pain, anxiety, depression, dizziness, dry mouth, headache, trouble sleeping (insomnia), weight gain, tingling sensation, itching, sweating, and vision changes may occur.
+If you experience any of these side effects, contact your healthcare provider for guidance.

 - Suicidal thoughts have been reported.
 People experiencing suicidal thoughts while taking acamprosate should contact their provider immediately.